UC3093C/uc3093c.github.io/_sources/exams/exam2/knowledge_sharing.md

 32. Which of the following best describes "Information Skew"?

-    - a) Complete lack of information on a topic
+    - A) Complete lack of information on a topic
-    - b) Different teams using conflicting methods for the same task
+    - B) Different teams using conflicting methods for the same task
-    - c) Information stored only in physical documents
+    - C) Information stored only in physical documents
-    - d) Knowledge accessible only to senior management
+    - D) Knowledge accessible only to senior management

 33. When different teams independently recreate the same processes due to lack of shared resources, this is called _______________.

 34. **All-or-Nothing Expertise** is an example of:

-    - a) A well-balanced team with diverse skills
+    - A) A well-balanced team with diverse skills
-    - b) A knowledge gap where some know everything and others know very little
+    - B) A knowledge gap where some know everything and others know very little
-    - c) A mentorship program for new hires
+    - C) A mentorship program for new hires
-    - d) A system of shared documentation
+    - D) A system of shared documentation

 35. Mimicking solutions or patterns without understanding them is known as _______________.